framely/community/docs/reference/annotations/transition.md

 Event trigger allows you to specify what should happen or be done when the bot gets user input event.
 User input event can be specified by a frame instance, which indicates arbitrary semantics.

+For example, in some purchase scenarios, if the user wants to use a certain coupon, you can use an additional frame as event to catch the user's utterance like "*use the coupon that will expire soon*", and also a fill action which can assign the coupon code by invoking a function that retrieves the expiring coupon code for given user.

 ### Condition Trigger